raul23/Darth-Vader-RPi/docs/README_docs.rst

 References
 ==========
+* `dv_sounds`_: package for downloading the various sounds needed for the project, e.g. sound effects
 * `pygame`_: package used for playing sounds
 * `RPI.GPIO`_: a module to control RPi GPIO channels
 * `SimulRPi`_: package that partly fakes ``RPi.GPIO`` and simulates some I/O